Associated Architects

-Associated Architects is a leading AJ100 architectural firm with offices in Birmingham and Leeds, England.
+Associated Architects is a leading AJ100 architectural firm with offices in Birmingham, Oxford and Leeds, England.
 Founded in 1968, the practice has a broad portfolio of work including arts, commercial offices, residential, masterplanning and leisure and is particularly known for its work in education.
 It has received many national awards including over 30 RIBA Awards, together with the RIBA Sustainability Award.
 For its commercial work it has been awarded nine BCO Awards (British Council for Offices).
 The practice designed the George Davies Centre, at the University of Leicester, currently the largest (non-domestic) building in the UK to be Passivhaus accredited.
 It is also responsible for the design and delivery of Bartholomew Barn, the UK's first "multi-comfort" building, a benchmark pioneered by Saint Gobain.
 The building has set a new bar for sustainable architecture.